hassan-obeid/tr_b_causal_2020/notebooks/_06-Architecture.md

 - **List needed intermediate products (e.g. pseudo-code, unit tests, etc.)**
 - **Try to be concise but comprehensive?**

-The project is split into two tasks:
+The project is split into three main tasks:

-The first task will be based on simulation work and will go as follows:
+1. The first task is focused on a selection-on-observables problem:

-For a causal graph where all Xs are independent:
+For a causal graph with independent covariates:
- - Ingest data
+ 1. Ingest data
- - Manipulate data as needed, the output of this step will be a cleaned dataset
+ 2. Manipulate data as needed, the output of this step will be a cleaned dataset
- - Specify a choice model based on the data at hand, the specification should follow required conventions by third party dependencies
+ 3. Specify a choice model based on the data at hand, the specification should follow required conventions by third party dependencies
- - The cleaned dataset will be used in a function that simulates choice data based on the specified model, resulting in a dataset with simulated choices
+ 4. The cleaned dataset will be used in a function that estimated the distributions for variables of interest, this function will produce a parameter dictionary containing the type of variables, the best fitted distribution, and that distribution parameters.
+ 5. The resulting parameter dictionary from the previous step will be used to simulate needed data
+ 6. Based on observed availability of allternatives, a function will use the cleaned dataset to simulate an availability matrix for alternatives for the simulated dataset
+ 7. The specified model from step 3 will be used to simulate choices for the simulated dataset.
- - The dataset will be used to estimate a choice model and recover the necessary parameters.
+ 8. The dataset will be used to estimate a choice model and recover the necessary parameters.
 These parameters can be stored in a dictionary.
- - The previous two steps will be repeated for N times (say 100) and the parameters from each iteration will be stored in a dictionary entry.
+ 9. Steps 5-8 will be repeated for N times (say 100) and the parameters from each iteration will be stored in a dictionary entry.
- - A function that takes in the parameters of the estimated model and results in the percentage of time that the true parameter is recovered.
- - We will report parameter recovery percentages separately for each parameter, then build on that with aggregate percentaged for a subset of parameters then for all parameters.
+ 10. These paramaters will be stored in a dictionary that will be used in a function to plot the original parameters used to simulate the choices (from step 3) along with any recovered parameters from step 9.
+ 11. One variable will be perturbed to simulate a potential external intervention.
+In this scenario, no other variables will be changes since all covariates are independent.
+ 12. Causal effects will be estimated using the models estimated in step 3 and 9.
+ 13. Plots will be produced to show the distribution of "naive" and "true" causal effects

 For a realistic causal graph with confounding:
- - Ingest data
+ 1. Ingest data
- - Manipulate data as needed, the output of this step will be a cleaned dataset
+ 2. Manipulate data as needed, the output of this step will be a cleaned dataset
- - Specify a choice model based on the data at hand, the specification should follow required conventions by third party dependencies
+ 3. Specify a choice model based on the data at hand, the specification should follow required conventions by third party dependencies
- - Specify the realistic causal graph with desired confounding structures.
+ 4. Specify the realistic causal graph with desired confounding structures.
 The causal graph will be saved as a causalgraphicalmodels object and can be saved as .png file
- - The cleaned dataset will be used in a function that simulates choice data based on the specified model, resulting in a dataset with simulated choices
+ 5. The cleaned dataset will be used in a function that estimated the distributions for variables of interest that are nodes without any parents in the causal graph, this function will produce a parameter dictionary containing the type of variables, the best fitted distribution, and that distribution parameters.
+ 6. The cleaned dataset from step 2 will be used to estimate relationships between nodes in the specified causal graph from step 4.
+ 7. The obtained distributions from step 5 will be used to simulate data for nodes without parents in the specified causal graph.
+ 8. Data from step 7, alongside with estimated relationships from step 6 will be used to estimate data for the remaining nodes in the causal graph (with the exception of the utility node)
+ 9. Based on observed availability of allternatives, a function will use the cleaned dataset to simulate an availability matrix for alternatives for the simulated dataset
+ 10. The specified model from step 3 will be used to simulate choices for the simulated dataset.
- - The dataset will be used to estimate a choice model and recover the necessary parameters.
+ 11. The dataset will be used to estimate a choice model and recover the necessary parameters.
 These parameters can be stored in a dictionary.
- - The previous two steps will be repeated for N times (say 100) and the parameters from each iteration will be stored in a dictionary entry.
+ 12. Steps 7-11 will be repeated for N times (say 100) and the parameters from each iteration will be stored in a dictionary entry.
- - A function that takes in the parameters of the estimated model and results in the percentage of time that the true parameter is recovered.
- - We will report parameter recovery percentages separately for each parameter, then build on that with aggregate percentaged for a subset of parameters then for all parameters.
+ 13. These paramaters will be stored in a dictionary that will be used in a function to plot the original parameters used to simulate the choices (from step 3) along with any recovered parameters from step 9.
+ 14. One variable will be perturbed to simulate a potential external intervention.
+In this scenario, descendant children nodes of the perturbed node will also be perturbed following the estimated relationships from step 8.
+ 15. Causal effects will be estimated using the models estimated in step 3 and 121.
+ 16. Plots will be produced to show the distribution of "estimated" and "true" causal effects

 ## 2. Description of major components of the system and their relations: